cda-tum/fiction/README.md

 - `*.svg` for visual representation

-Many thanks to Frank Sill Torres for his support with the QCADesigner format, to Willem Lambooy for his support with the QCA-STACK format, and to Gregor Kuhn for implementing the SVG writer!
+Many thanks to Frank Sill Torres for his support with the QCADesigner format, to Willem Lambooy for his support with the QCA-STACK format, and to Sophia Kuhn for implementing the SVG writer!

 ### in-plane Nanomagnet Logic (iNML)